The Spark Before the Fire: Why Game Environment Is Everything

 If the environment is a swamp, stop expecting dry kindling.

-🧠 How to Actually Use Environment in Your Betting
+🧠 How to Actually Use Environment in Betting

 Prop Viability = Environment Score × Player Role × Usage Stability